jojo142/QuantPortfolio/README.md

 # QuantPortfolio

-## Step by Step guide to build a quant portfolio as follows:
+## My guide to build a quant portfolio as follows:
 Building a quantitative portfolio to showcase your skills and projects related to finance and investing requires-
 <br>&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;      1.
 Planning,
 <br>&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;      2.
 Execution, and